telerik/winforms-docs/chat/toolbar.md

 {{endregion}}

 >caption Figure 2.
-Inserting image from a toolbar action
+Inserting an image from a toolbar action

 ![winforms/chat-items-toolbar 001](images/chat-items-toolbar001.gif)